strongdan/blog/_posts/2017-8-15-Populating-Your-Portfolio.md

 <h3>Open Source Contributions</h3>

-Open source contributions show that you're passionate about something and engaged in a community.
+Open source contributions show that you're passionate about something enough to be engaged in a community.
 That can translate into the  tech work environment, where teamwork is often crucial.
 Take the time to participate in open source projects.